preciofishbone/OmniaDocsG2/blocks/general-block-settings/index.rst

 Spacing
 --------
-Use this setting to add some space from the block's border to the content.
+Use this setting to add some space from the block's border in to the content.

 .. image:: general-spacing.png